Throne of Blood

 “Like they say,” he said, “the future’s uncertain and the end is always near.”

-At the moment the Chevy was running on V-1 and there were none of Greg’s car-making relatives in sight.
+At the moment the Chevy Impala SS was running on one of the V-8’s and none of Greg’s car-making relatives were in sight.
 What was in sight was the future.
 There was a flashing red light behind us.
-It was the kind of light that always looks final.
-It gave me the blues.
-The Meigs County cop didn’t have any trouble getting on our tail.
-He had trouble pulling us over, however, even though the road was straight as a preacher.
-The manual steering took more than five turns of the steering wheel to go from lock to lock.
+It was the kind of light that always looks makes you feel blue.
+The Meigs County policeman didn’t have any trouble getting on our tail.
+He had some trouble pulling us over, however, even though the road was straight and narrow as a preacher.
+The manual steering took several turns of the steering wheel to go from lock to lock.
 In the state he was in it took Greg a few minutes and a mile-or-so to master the mechanics of pulling off onto the shoulder.

-The policeman didn’t bother asking for Greg’s driver’s license.
-“Step out of the car and let me smell your breath, son,” he said.
+The policeman didn’t bother asking for his driver’s license.
+“Step out of the car, son, and let me smell your breath,” he said.

 “You smell all right,” the policeman said.
-“It don’t seem like you been drinking or puffing on stinkweed.”
-The car had a vacuum powered ash tray that sucked ashes to a container in the trunk.
+“It don’t seem like you been drinking or smoking stinkweed.”
+The Chevy had a vacuum powered ash tray that sucked ashes to a container in the trunk.
 “Why are you going so slow when you got that power horse under the hood?”

 “I know this road doesn’t go anywhere but I’m looking for the end of it,” Greg said.
 “I don’t want to miss it.”
-The Meigs County cop wasn’t fazed by what Greg said.
+The policeman wasn’t fazed by the nonsense.
 “It don’t go nowhere but it always brings you back again,” he said.
-Greg looked flummoxed for a minute.
-The policeman looked the Impala up and down.
+Greg was flummoxed for a minute.
+The policeman looked the Chevy Impala SS up and down.
 “This is the car the Beach Boys wrote a song about, son.”

 The song was a big hit in its day.
 “Nobody can catch her, nothing can touch my 409, giddy up, giddy up, my four speed dual quad 409,” Brian Wilson sang in his big falsetto while the rest of the boys layered the harmonies.
 The fired-up 409 was fitted with a 4-barrel carburetor and a solid lifter camshaft.
 The pistons were made from forged aluminum.
 The heads and engine block were made from cast-iron.

 “Those were the days, boys.
 Make no mistake, that Impala is a real fine car.
 Try to put some giddy up into your driving.
 And keep it on the yellow line.”
-He got back into his black and white Dodge Coronet police car and u-turned around going the other way.
-He went away straight as an arrow.
+He got back into his black and white Dodge Coronet patrol car and u-turned, going the way he had come.
+He drove away in good order.

 I was along for the ride on Greg’s ride that day.
-I was spending the spring summer and fall in a place called Carpenter living with Virginia Sustarsic in an abandoned general store.
+I had spent the spring, summer, and fall of the previous year in a nearby town called Carpenter living with Virginia Sustarsic in an abandoned general store.
 She wasn’t my girlfriend, but we got along, even though she was a dyed in the wool hippie and I wasn’t.
 She rolled her homegrown delicately and deliberately.
 We kept two goats, gleaned plenty of food, and brewed our own beer.
-A kitten made us his crash pad.
-The town wasn’t a town so much as a whistle stop, even though the railroad had long since abandoned the place.
-There were fewer than a dozen residents, including us.
-There were dust balls in all the corners.
-Every star in the universe twinkled in the nighttime sky.
+I drank most of the beer.
+A stray kitten made us his crash pad.
+The town wasn’t a town so much as a whistle stop.
+The railroad had long since abandoned the place, though.
+There were maybe a dozen residents, including us.
+There were dust balls in all the corners of the crossroad.
+At night every star in the universe twinkled in the nighttime sky.

 Carpenter was in Meigs County.
 It was named after Return Meigs, Jr., who was the fourth governor of Ohio.
 The county is on the Appalachian Plateau in the southeast corner of the state.
 The Shade River and Leading Creek drain into the Ohio River.
 Leading Creek ran right through Carpenter.
 In the 1970s the county’s population was less than 20,000.
-As far as I could tell there were no Asians, Native Americans, or African Americans.
-There were hillbilly highways as far as the eye could see.
+As far as I could tell there were no Asians, Native Americans, or African Americans anywhere.
+There were trailer trash on every other hillside.

 Greg was a friend of John McGraw’s, who was Virginia’s on-again off-again boyfriend back home.
 They both lived on the bohemian near east side of downtown, near Cleveland State University.
-John was a part-time writer and drank booze right from the bottle.
+John was a part-time writer and drank whiskey straight from the bottle.
 Greg came from a more polite class and drank from a glass.
-He and John had planned on visiting Carpenter together, but at the last minute John bowed out.
-Greg came anyway, cruising all the way from one end of the state to the other in his big red Chevy.
+He and John had planned on sight-seeing Meigs County, but at the last minute John bowed out.
+Greg went anyway, cruising all the way from one end of the state to the other in his big Chevy SS.

-Something came over Greg the minute the Meigs County cop was out of sight.
-He fired up the Impala.
+Something came over him the minute the policeman was out of sight.
+He fired up the Chevy SS.
 He spun gravel getting back on the asphalt.
 The next minute we were doing eighty in a forty.
-The Doobie Brothers came on the radio belting out ‘Rockin’ Down the Highway.’
+The Doobie Brothers came on the radio belting out “Rockin’ Down the Highway.”
 I took a peek in the rearview.
-There was no hot potato behind us.
+There was nobody behind us.
 I looked through the windshield at what was in front of us.
-All the danger was ahead.
+All the danger was in front of us.

-“We should maybe slow down,” I suggested as loud as I could yell.
+“We should maybe slow down,” I calmly suggested as loud as I could.

-The Impala was a four on the floor.
+The Chevy SS was a four on the floor.
 She wasn’t good on gas and burned some oil.
 Greg picked up speed.
 We were doing a hundred in no time.
 There were no more gears to shift up into.
 His eyes weren’t pinwheels anymore.
 They glinted like icepicks.
 He leaned over the steering wheel.
 The car wasn’t sloppy, nor was Greg’s handling of it sloppy, but we were headed for trouble.
 We were blasting down a back road.
-It was cracked and rough.
+It was cracked and rough and more gravel than not.
 Meigs County didn’t have the tax base to keep its roads in any kind of Daytona 500 shape.

 “I’m not asking for a miracle, Lord, just a little bit of luck will do,” I whispered.